saschpe/libvirt-hook-qemu/README.rst

     $ sudo make install

 Afterwards customize :file:`/etc/libvirt/hooks/qemu.json` to your needs.
+This Makefile target can be invoked multiple times, already installed configuration files won't be touched.
 The files can be removed again with:

 .. code-block:: bash